infinum/rails-handbook/Design Patterns/Data objects.md

-Data objects are used for encapsulating (complex) data-structures into objects rather than into primitives, such as arrays or hashes.
+Data objects are used for encapsulating (complex) data-structures into objects rather than into primitives such as arrays or hashes.

 Data objects give us: